-For the year 2022, the Audit Committee has reviewed and assessed the adequacy of the Corporation's internal controls, risk management systems and regulatory compliance that were found to be adequate and acceptable.
+The Audit Committee has reviewed and assessed the adequacy of the Corporation's internal controls, risk management systems and regulatory compliance that were found to be adequate and acceptable for the year 2023.
+This was presented and approved by the BOD on December 28, 2023.